Best Audio and MIDI Software - 2022 KVR Readers' Choice Awards Winners Announced

 Overall Favorite Virtual Instrument

-Also for the third year in the winner for Favorite Virtual Instrument is the many layered and feature-rich Spectrasonics Omnisphere.
+Another especially deserving third year winner for Favorite Virtual Instrument is the many layered and feature-rich Spectrasonics Omnisphere.
 It incorporates multiple types of synthesis, the ability to import, process and playback samples, an extensive and cutting-edge arpeggiator, and even has a database of mapping for many popular hardware keyboards and controllers.
 That may be why so many preset developers continue to release new libraries for it.
 Not sure what more there is to say about this great product except that we all look forward to the next product/upgrade from Spectrasonics.

-iZotope had their usual strong showing in the virtual effects categories winning Favorite Audio Editor category with iZotope RX, the go-to audio repair and polishing suite for for producers of film, television, music, podcasts, video games, sample libraries, and more.
-With RX 8 iZotope has created new tools and improved modules to help speed workflow.
+iZotope had their usual strong showing in the virtual effects categories winning Favorite Audio Editor category with iZotope RX, the go-to audio repair and polishing suite for producers of film, television, music, podcasts, video games, sample libraries, and more.
+With the recent release of RX 10 iZotope has created new tools and improved modules to help speed workflow.
 Yes, the Advanced version is expensive, but there are less expensive versions that will meet the needs of musicians that just need to fix some stuff.
 The new version even has an AI enabled way to remove squeaking noises from acoustic guitars, even nylon strings.

-And, Izotope's Ozone was again the winner in the Favorite Mastering Virtual Effect Processor category, building on their 17 year legacy in audio mastering.
+And, iZotope's Ozone was again the winner in the Favorite Mastering Virtual Effect Processor category, building on their 17-year legacy in audio mastering.
 This category was another runaway.
-KVRists can see Izotope's cutting edge and timesaving applications for these parts of the workflow.
+KVR members obviously appreciate iZotope's cutting edge and time-saving applications for these parts of the workflow.

-Both of their wins were for the third year in a row.
+Both iZotope wins were for the third year in a row.

-Speaking of Physical modeling and three-time winners, Modartt Pianoteq was again voted Favorite Keyboard Virtual Instrument.
-As far as we know their Steinway are the only physically modeled pianos approved by Steinway & Sons themselves.
+Speaking of Physical modeling and four-time winners, Modartt Pianoteq was again voted Favorite Keyboard Virtual Instrument.
+As far as we know their Steinways are still the only physically modeled pianos approved by Steinway & Sons themselves.
 They also have a huge selection of instrument packs that span just about anything with strings that can be struck, plucked, or hammered, so there are plenty of things to be morphed with their powerful feature of the same name.
 Because it's physically modeled it takes up very little space on a hard drive and loads immediately.

 Favorite Sampled Instruments